 Some things you might want to know in the way of backpacking, budget travel advice, tips, info and summaries for:

 Although not a geographic term, 'the CIS' covers Central Asia, some of Eastern Europe and the Caucasus.
 Central Asia is covered here, but this vast region, know to many as the -stans, is home to intriguing ancient cities and spectacular mountains, but for the most part steppe and desert.
 Also included is Armenia & Georgia in a region known as the Caucasus.

 It is worth looking, if you have not already, at the example layout to see the guidelines each section of information is based on - or for other travel advice and site home head for www.travelindependent.info

 The term FSU simply means 'Former Soviet Union' mean all countries previous part of it and the CIS, which is the more up-to-date term used here is the Commonwealth of Independent States (CIS), which replaced the USSR (the Baltic States, not covered here are excluded).

-There is far too much history to be covered here and beside all countries in the CIS have a rich history much of which was 'forgotten' during what was the great social experiment of our time which millions were forced to take part in.
+There is far too much history to be covered here and beside all countries in the CIS have a rich history much of which was 'forgotten' during what was the great social experiment of our time in which millions were forced to take part.